Understanding Foreign Ownership, Control or Influence (FOCI) IS065.16

 Course Resources: Access this course's resources

 Learning Objectives: Students shall demonstrate a basic understanding of FOCI documentation and terms, and the roles and responsibilities of U.S. government and industry personnel involved in the FOCI process.

 Delivery Method: eLearning

 Length: 2.5 hours

-Target Audience: Defense Security Service, industry, and other government agency personnel who are involved in the FOCI process
+Target Audience: Defense Counterintelligence and Security Agency, industry, and other government agency personnel who are involved in the FOCI process

 - Clearance Requirements: N/A